jluover9000/proj-522/README.md

 The final report can be found [here](https://jluover9000.github.io/proj-522/).

+# Contributing
+We welcome feedback and suggestions for our project.
+Please see the link [here](https://github.com/jluover9000/proj-522?tab=contributing-ov-file#readme) for how to contribute.

 # Usage
 Clone this repo, and using the command line, navigate to the root of this project.